ovh/svfs/README.md

 # The Swift Virtual File System

-`svfs` is a Virtual File System for Openstack Swift built upon fuse.
+*SVFS* is a Virtual File System for Openstack Swift built upon fuse.

 ### Disclaimer
 This is not an official project of the Openstack community.